mlan/docker-kopano/README.md

 When creating the SQL container you can use environment variables to initiate it.
 For example, `MYSQL_ROOT_PASSWORD=topsecret`, `MYSQL_DATABASE=kopano`, `MYSQL_USER=kopano` and `MYSQL_PASSWORD=verysecret`.

-## Persistent data

-There are at least three directories which should be considered mounted; the configuration files, `/etc/kopano`, the mail attachments, if they are kept in files, `/var/lib/kopano/attachments` and the active sync device states, if they are kept in files, `/var/lib/z-push`.

 ## User authentication `USER_PLUGIN`

 Kopano supports three different ways to manage user authentication.
 Use the `USER_PLUGIN` environment variable to select the source of the user base.
 Possible values are: `db` (default), `ldap` and `unix`.